EMPLOYER

 How the Index supports employers

-Our dedicated team guides entrants through the Index submission process and provides consultancy to help entrants maximise their individual feedback reports.
+Our team guides entrants through the Index submission process and is available for questions throughout the year.

 How to join the Index

-Employers answer questions and provide data across seven areas using our online form, with an optional employee survey.
+Employers answer questions and provide data across eight areas using our online form.

-The Key Findings Report is our annual analysis of the data collected from employers who entered the Index.
+The Employer Index Report is our annual analysis of the data collected from all employers who entered the Index.
 We provide a national picture of employer-led social mobility in workplaces that already prioritise the issue.

 Further context

-This is the seventh year of the Social Mobility Employer Index.
+The 2025 Social Mobility Employer Index will be our ninth year running the Index.
 The Index has transformed how employers understand and deliver on socioeconomic diversity: improving the recruitment, retention, and progression of employees from lower socioeconomic backgrounds.

 The Employer Index Cycle